cool-mcu/cetalib/docs/reflectance.md

 ### Notes

-* The function requires a calibration procedure, which samples, then calculates/saves optimal OPTO sensor trip thesholds into EEPROM memory.
+* The function requires a calibration procedure to be completed, which samples, then calculates/saves optimal OPTO sensor trip thesholds into EEPROM memory.
 * The calibration procedure is triggered by calling the "reflectance->initialize()" function after clearing the calibration memory using the "reflectance->clear_calibration()" function as shown below.
     * See code example below